tobiaslins/jazz/.changeset/chilled-bats-run.md

 "jazz-tools": patch
 ---

-Fixed the startWorker type to return a shallow loaded worker account.
+Fixed the startWorker type to return a shallowly-loaded worker account.